Scattering resonances in unbounded transmission problems with sign-changing coefficient: Quasi-pair for unbounded transmission problems with sign-changing coefficient

-where $g(s,\xi) = 1+\xi\kappa(s) >0$ and $ G(s,\xi) = $.
+where \( g(s,\xi) = 1 + \xi \kappa(s) > 0 \) and \( G(s,\xi) = \).

-For the general case we use a WKB framework \cite{BabBul61} in order to provide an asymptotic expansion of the spectral parameter as the number of oscillations around the interface, denoted $m$ in \cref{sec:heuristicDisk}, goes to infinity.
-We introduce a small parameter $h > 0$ that will later be linked to $m$ and the ansatz for the quasi-pair $(\lambda, u)$:
+For the general case, we use a WKB (Wentzel-Kramers-Brillouin) framework~\cite{BabBul61} in order to provide an asymptotic expansion of the spectral parameter as the number of oscillations along the interface \( \Gamma \), denoted \( m \) in \cref{sec:heuristicDisk}, goes to infinity.
+We introduce a small parameter \( h > 0 \) (later to be linked to \( m \)) and the ansatz for the quasi-pair \( (\lambda, u) \):